Points vs. cash back: Which is right for you?

 Learn about some of the differences between cash back and points—and how to find the right rewards card for you.

 Cash back credit cards

 When you use a cash back credit card, you earn back a percentage of what you spend on it.
+For example, if you earn 2% back on certain purchases, that’s $2 for every $100 you spend.
 The amount you could earn varies by card and how much you’re spending.

 Other cash back cards may offer bonus rewards for rotating categories.
 These categories typically change every few months, depending on the card.

 How to redeem credit card cash back rewards

-- Other: Some card issuers may give you other cash back redemption options, like using your rewards to cover all or part of a past purchase, typically in the form of a statement credit.
+Covering a purchase: Some card issuers may give you other cash back redemption options, like using your rewards to cover all or part of a past purchase, typically in the form of a statement credit.

-Advantages of cash back credit cards
+Are cash back credit cards worth it?

 You can also find cash back card options that have no annual fees.